 Technical issues.
-Closed Circuit Television's (CCTV) greatest strength lies in identifying suspects after the fact.
+Surveillance camera systems have proved most useful in identifying suspects after the fact.
 In most cases, employees cannot constantly watch electronic monitors to catch misbehavior at the moment it occurs-they have other job duties, and staring at a live broadcast of the hallway all day would constitute cruel and unusual punishment.
 But live viewing can be used selectively, and can deter some criminal activity, at least when students realize their behavior is being taped.
-Cameras should be mounted well out of reach and should be secured in opaque domes or similar devices that protect against vandalism while obscuring the camera's coverage area.
+"Smart" cameras can help alert supervisors in some cases as well (see Video analytics, below).
+Cameras should be mounted well out of reach and should be secured in opaque domes or similar enclosures that protect against vandalism while obscuring the camera's coverage area.
 Outdoor cameras may need heated or cooled housings for extreme weather.
 Cameras in corrosive, dirty or extremely humid environments can also require protective housings.
 Wily criminals can still avoid the cameras, or wear disguises to obscure identities.
 For this reason, install cameras in overlapping patterns, so that every camera is within the recorded view of another.
 It may also be useful to have some covert cameras capturing images around the corner from the main event, where offenders may not have thought to disguise themselves.

 If components are going to fail, they are most likely to do so fairly quickly.
 Have spare components on hand for replacement purposes.
 Problem locations, such as specific bus routes or classrooms, can be brought back under control by installing cameras and advertising their presence.
 Cameras targeting dark areas usually require infrared (IR) capabilities.